potassco/clorm/docs/clorm/api.rst

 Calling Python From an ASP Program
 ----------------------------------

-Clorm provides two decorator functions that make it easy to call Python from within an ASP program.
-These decorators wrap a function (or method) with some type conversion code that takes care of converting from intutive Python types to Clingo acceptable types.
+Clorm provides a number of decorators that can make it easier to call Python from within an ASP program.
+The basic idea is that Clorm provides all the information required to convert data between native Python types and clingo.Symbol objects.
+Therefore functions can be written by only dealing with Python data and the Clorm decorators will wrap these functions with the appropriate data conversions based on a given signature.

 .. autofunction:: clorm.make_function_asp_callable